 Arianne spends much of her time in worlds of raconteurs story-spinners.
 She tell stories on stages, in bars, to artists and business people.
 She has had the good fortune weaving her creative inclinations into a fascinating career with the help of a microphone and many an empathic audience.
-She has recently received a grant from the Ontario Arts Council to write an evening-length storytelling show.
+In 2013 she received a grant from the Ontario Arts Council to write an evening-length storytelling show.

 Arianne received her MA in Peace Education from the United Nations University for Peace and completed an honours degree in Religious Studies at Concordia University.

 She has organized, facilitated and produced peace building workshops and dialogues in Canada, the United States, Costa Rica, Poland, Turkey, Israel and Palestine.
 Her background in interfaith dialogue and peacebuilding has led her to work as a chaplain in a Montreal hospital and as an interfaith educator at Concordia University.